 “Have a good time.”
 This would finish us and I would be a free man.
-I kissed Ae goodnight and she said, “Go Marine with cousin.
+I kissed Ae goodnight and she said, “Go Marine with cousin and Bish.
 Come home soon.”

 Pattaya was not a big city.
 She wasn’t at the Lao coffee shop or the karaoke bar across the creek.
 No one had seen her at the Marine discos.
 I rolled up to the biggest disco in the city.
 The motorcycle attendants asked where my mia was, which meant either she wasn’t here or they were covering up for my ‘wife’.
 I went inside to discover it was the former and I walked out feeling better, until Ae arrived on the Italian’s motorcycle.

 Her plea came about an hour too late.

 “I take care of you for a year and the second this punk comes into town you go off with him.”

 “Why you talk same this?”
 She slipped off the bike with her eyes clouded with confusion.
 Her favorite band Loso was playing inside and this boy on the bike was young.
 “He friend.”

 “Who’s this?” the Italian asked in clipped English.

 The prospect of two falangs fighting over a dok thong had become a cartoon for the scores of Thais before the nightclub.
 Their laughter horrified Ae, but she remained by the Italian’s side.
 His friends bracketed him.
 It was three against one.
 The love potion's power came on strong and my veins burned with the lava of jealousy.

 “Please don’t fight.”

 The music from CHAO MOTORSAI boomed from the disco and her words ricocheted inside my skull.
 She had chosen this young man.
 Her khun gair was out and I said, “You fucking bitch.”